AGRICULTURAL ECONOMICS AND AGRICULTURAL BUSINESS

 - Master of Business Administration with Specialization in Agribusiness (MBA-AB) prepares students for business and public sector careers in agriculture and the food and fiber industry.
 Graduates from this program are knowledgeable about U.S. and international food and fiber sectors and hold an AACSB International accredited MBA degree.

 - Master of Agriculture (MAG-AB) with Specialization in Agribusiness provides students with backgrounds or interests in agriculture with graduate-level training in agribusiness and applied economics.
-It is an attractive degree alternative for individuals holding undergraduate degrees in various agricultural and food science fields, as well as degrees in agricultural economics and/or agricultural business and related fields.
+It is a degree alternative for individuals holding undergraduate degrees in various agricultural and food science fields.

 - Doctor of Economic Development (DED) is a professional doctorate designed to provide advanced training for economic development professionals.
 It is not designed to prepare graduates for academic careers.

 All students in these programs must meet the requirements specified in the general regulations and requirements for admission to the Graduate School and to candidacy.
 To transfer between the three program options requires a change of major form be submitted through the Graduate School and approved by the program to which the application is made.